Tenants guide to renting a property

 Whether you are young professionals or families, we are on hand to find the perfect home for you.
 Choosing a new home is an important step and we aim to make the process as simple and as smooth as possible.

-When you submit an application for one of our properties, you have to pay an application fee of £100.00.
-Our fees are per property not per person.
-If the landlord declines your application for reasons beyond your control, e.g. if another application was accepted, this fee is refundable.
-However, should you fail to disclose any information which is relevant to your application or you withdraw your interest at a later date, the application fee cannot be refunded.
+When you submit an application for one of our properties, you have to pay a security deposit fee (equivalent to one week’s rental payment).
+If the property owner declines your application for reasons beyond your control, e.g. if another application was accepted, this fee is refundable.
+However, should you withdraw your application at a later date, the security deposit cannot be refunded.

 As part of the services we provide for the landlord we will collect references to support your application: These include (where applicable):